rip1s/PwnSandboxForCTF/README.md

 ```bash
 python ./sandbox.py /path/to/your/binary
 ```
-There will be a binary output named test in your script's folder
+There will be a binary output named binary_sandbox in your binary's folder

 ## Requirement